Senior Vice-President, Original Programming

 A member of Canada’s television production community for many years, Coe previously worked for the Canadian Television Fund and the Ontario Film Development Corporation, and practiced entertainment, corporate commercial and intellectual property law at Smith, Lyons.

-Coe currently sits on the Board of Governors of the ACTRA Fraternal Benefit Society, and the Board of Directors for the Canadian Film Centre and the Harold Greenberg Fund.
-Coe formerly served as a Director on the Board of the Canadian Television Fund.
+Coe currently sits on the Board of Governors of the ACTRA Fraternal Benefit Society, the Board of Directors for the Canadian Film Centre, and the Harold Greenberg Fund.

-Coe is a recipient of WXN (Women’s Executive Network) Canada’s Most Powerful Women Top 100 Award for 2014.
-As well, Coe is the recipient of the Women in Film and Television (WIFT-T) 2014 Crystal Award, in the Mentorship Category.
+Coe is a recipient of WXN (Women’s Executive Network) Canada’s Most Powerful Women Top 100 Award.
+As well, Coe is the recipient of the Women in Film and Television (WIFT-T) Crystal Award, in the Mentorship Category.